r3b00tl00p/MacUnlock/README.md

 Select your device, and Voila!

 ## Issues
-If you have any issue with the software, you can submit it at https://github.com/r3b00tl00p/MacUnlock/issues
+If you have any issue with the software, you can submit it [HERE](https://github.com/r3b00tl00p/MacUnlock/issues)

 ## Language
 The software is developed in English and French.